snprim/ST558_project_1/README.md

 increases, but the slope is small and the difference might not be significant.
-The colors of dots represent different divisions, and it does not appear that there are different patterns for different divisions.
+The colors of dots represent different divisions, and it does not appear that there are different patterns for different divisions.The second plot looks at each division separately; again the patterns do not seem to differ.

-The second plot is similar, but the y-axis shows the winning percentage of home games, and the colors represent different types of games (regular season vs. playoffs).
+The third plot is similar, but the y-axis shows the winning percentage of home games, and the colors represent different types of games (regular season vs. playoffs).
 It does not appear that the number of games played and the winning percentage of home games are correlated, as